Ivanhoe (Vic.), VIC

 Ivanhoe (Vic.) demographics (2021 Census)

 The figures below profile Ivanhoe (Vic.) using the Australian Bureau of Statistics 2021 Census; every percentage is a share of a clearly stated Census count, so each one traces back to the source.
-At a glance, the largest age group is young adults (25–44) at 29%, 33% of homes are rented, and 28% of residents were born overseas.
+At a glance, the largest age group is young adults (25–44) at 29% and 28% of residents were born overseas.

 Age profile